weyoss/redis-smq/packages/redis-smq/docs/queue-delivery-models.md

 );
 ```

+_Note:_

-Remember to provide a consumer group ID when consuming messages from a Pub/Sub queue.
+If you do not provide a consumer group ID when consuming messages from a Pub/Sub queue, the consumer will create an ephemeral consumer group for the session.
+Provide a consumer group ID to join a persistent, named group.